stevedomin/frenzy/README.md

 ## Why?

-Vagrant is an awesome tool but because it's using VMs it's quite slow.
+Vagrant is an awesome tool, but it's quite slow - because it uses VMs.
-If you use it to, for example, test your Chef cookbooks (my case), you quickly loose a lot of time during the day... waiting...
+For example, if you use it to test your Chef cookbooks (like I do), you quickly lose a lot of time just waiting.
-I wondered if I could build something that would do the same job but much faster, by using containers instead of VMs.
+I wanted to build something that would do the same thing but much faster by using containers instead of VMs.

-Another thing that really mattered to me was parallel booting and provisioning, I'm working on a new automation tool and I wanted to be able to spin up a fairly large numbers of node quickly.
-Thanks to the power of containers, now I can.
+Another thing that really mattered to me was parallel booting and provisioning; I'm working on a new automation tool, and I wanted to be able to spin up a fairly large numbers of nodes quickly.
+Thanks to the power of containers, I now can.

-I could have used docker-provider or even vagrant-lxc but to be honest I also wanted to have some fun :)
+I could have used docker-provider or even vagrant-lxc but, to be honest, I also wanted to have some fun :)

 Keep in mind this is **experimental** so things will probably break, and you can't do much yet.